brightspot/react-examples/restification/README.md

 yarn codegen
 ```

-The `codegen.yml` file will take the query included in `restification/app/queries/AllMembers.graphql` as well as the schema from `http://localhost/graphql/management/members` and creates a `generated.ts` file.
+The `codegen.yml` file will take the query included in `restification/app/queries/AllMembers.graphql` as well as the schema from `http://localhost/graphql/management/members` which it has access to via ID and Secret for authorization.
+This creates a `generated.ts` file.
 This file contains types and hooks based on the query.

-The `codegen.yml` file also has access to the ID and Secret for authorization.
+The generated types also maintain the schema's documentation on it's type and fields.

 ## Try it yourself